Akechi-kun/ffxiv_bossmod/BossMod/PlannerPresets/README.md

 ## Exporting Presets

 If you would like to contribute your plan, then you are more than welcome!

-In The Cooldown Planner window, click this button here to copy it to your clipboard:
+In the Cooldown Planner window, click `Export to Clipboard` or this button here to copy it to your clipboard:

 ![image](https://github.com/user-attachments/assets/c283b389-642b-44fa-af95-50b0765014ea)

-Depending on the situation we may have more than one, we will decide to keep the best plan available on display for best outcomes.

-## Presets

-## Presets

-## Presets
+Depending on the situation, if multiple plans are available, we will select the most effective one to display for the most optimal outcomes.
+This ensures that the strategies provided are as accurate as can be, maximizing efficiency and effectiveness.

+Your feedback and insights are always welcome as we strive to enhance our approach!